You want a large loan to buy your home – or some other property. So why not raise the loan by offering the property itself as security?

 So, it is likely to be difficult choosing between so many potential lenders and their product ranges.

-The difficulty is compounded by the fact that some mortgage products are only made available to mortgage brokers and not directly to applicants at large.
+The difficulty is compounded by the fact that some mortgage products are only made available to mortgage brokers and not directly to customers.

 A mortgage specialist is there to help you narrow your choice down to the most suitable lenders for someone in your particular circumstances.